therooler/qperceptron/README.md

 ### Getting the plots

 This documentation was written with Conda 4.6.12.
-Please use the probided environment.yml
+Please use the provided environment.yml

 #### Step 1: